No matter what part of the year it is… we’re always looking forward to barbecue season!

 This could include something as simple as a grill covered by a shade structure… or even a fully-functioning outdoor kitchen under a beautiful gazebo.

-These days, the possibilities are limitless.
+These days, the possibilities are limitless for an outdoor living space.

 But what was their purpose?